How to add animations and transitions

 You can drag the markers along the timeline to align the animation with your script.
 Then open the Animation menu and choose a style such as Fade, Slide, Zoom, or Pop.
 Hover over each option to see a live preview before applying it.

 Use the Duration slider to control how fast or slow the animation plays.
-When you’re finished, click Preview to see how it looks in context.
+When you are finished, click Preview to see how it looks in context.

 Add Premium Motion Elements